-Seeing the word Viscose as the fiber content on a shirt label may throw you for a loop, but don't be afraid to buy the garment if you like it.
+Seeing the word viscose listed as the fiber content on a shirt label may throw you for a loop, but don't be afraid to buy the garment if it fits and you like it.
 Viscose is simply a form of rayon.
 You'll often see the terms used together on a care or fiber content label as viscose rayon.
-Viscose is also often combined with spandex, silk and cotton fibers in fabrics.
+Viscose is also often combined with spandex, silk, and cotton fibers in fabrics.

 How to Wash Viscose Rayon

-For unstructured garments like unlined dresses, tops or scarves, woven viscose fabrics can be hand washed using cool water and a gentle detergent.
-Hand washing is gentle enough to prevent damage but always remember never to wring or twist the wet fabric.
-After hand washing, it is best to place the wet garment on a thick cotton towel and roll up to absorb most of the water.
-Then allow the garment to air dry flat or hang to drip dry.
-If you choose to use a washing machine instead of hand washing, select a gentle cycle and a low spin cycle speed.
+For unstructured garments like unlined dresses, tops or scarves, woven viscose fabrics can be hand washed using cool water and a mild detergent.
+Hand washing is gentle enough to prevent damage but you must always remember to never wring or twist the wet fabric.
+After hand washing, it is best to gently squeeze out excess water.
+Then place the wet garment on a thick cotton towel and roll it up to absorb most of the water.
+Finally, allow the garment to air dry flat or hang to drip dry.
+If you choose to use a washing machine instead of hand washing, select the gentle cycle and use a low final spin cycle speed.

-Be sure to gently pull and shape the garment back to its original shape and size as it begins drying.
-Don't leave it in a crumpled mess!
-Set-in wrinkles can be difficult to remove later.
+Be sure to gently pull and shape the garment back to its original shape and size as it begins to dry.
+Do not leave it in a crumpled mess!
+Set-in wrinkles can be difficult to remove from viscose later.

 How to Remove Stains From Viscose Rayon

 To remove stains on viscose clothes, follow suggested stain removal tips depending upon the type of stain.
-It is important never to scrub or briskly rub the stained area too much.
-This can cause the viscose yarns to weaken leaving them looking worn and no longer glossy.
+It is important to never scrub or briskly rub the stained area too much.
+This can cause the viscose yarns to weaken and break leaving them looking worn and no longer glossy.

-To remove wrinkles from viscose fabrics, use a medium heat (silk setting) on your iron.
-Use a pressing cloth to prevent shiny streaks.
-Steam can be used to remove the toughest wrinkles.
-A clothes steamer works well for gentle wrinkling.
+To remove wrinkles from viscose fabrics, use a medium heat temperature (silk setting) on your iron.
+Use a pressing cloth between the fabric and the iron to prevent shiny streaks.
+Steam from the iron can be used to remove the toughest wrinkles or a clothes steamer works well to relax gentle wrinkling.

 Characteristics of Viscose Fabric

 Viscose fibers or yarns are usually woven or knitted into soft, smooth, almost silk-like fabrics, but the fibers can be twisted during manufacturing to give the final cloth more texture.
-The weight of the yarns can vary from lightweight for linings to heavy to create drapery and upholstery.
+The weight of the yarns can vary from lightweight for linings to heavy for creating drapery and upholstery fabrics.
 The viscose fibers are often combined with other types of fibers like Lycra to add stretch.

 Viscose fabrics and the garments they become are very breathable and perfect for hot, humid climates.
 They are not good for insulating from cold.
 The fibers are easily dyed, and the final fabrics retain color well.
 The fabrics do not shrink when exposed to heat.